arpit-mittal-ds/Data-Architect/2 - Data Architecture Foundations/Lesson-2-Data-Normalization/ReadMe.md

 ## [Functional Dependency](https://en.wikipedia.org/wiki/Functional_dependency)

-X is said to functionally determine Y (written X → Y) if and only if each X value in R is associated with precisely one Y value in R; R is then said to satisfy the functional dependency X → Y.

-The attribute B is fully functionally dependent on the attribute A if each value of A determines one and only one value of B. A -> B
+The attribute B is functionally dependent on the attribute A if each value of A determines one and only one value of B. A -> B

 **Example**